1122018/site/content/posts/rainstorms-catastrophes-food.md

 What's the deal with the images anyways?

 Basically, it's just a small piece of proof that I got outside.
-Everyday.
+Every day.

 ![](/uploads/IMG_8563.JPG)